SakshiSarode0/Call-Centre-Report---2023-using-Excel/README.md

 # Call-Centre-Report---2023-Using Advanced Excel

-Developed an interactive Call Center Report Dashboard (2023) in Excel using advanced formulas like COUNTIFS, SUMIFS, XLOOKUP, FILTER, INDEX, CHOOSECOLS, and DAX.
-Integrated pivot tables, slicers, timelines, and conditional formatting for dynamic reporting.
-Leveraged Excel Data Model (Power Pivot) to enable advanced analytics and built visually customized charts for stakeholder-ready insights.

-Analyzed call center performance by tracking key KPIs such as total calls, call duration, purchase amount, ratings, and 5-star calls at representative and customer levels.
-Uncovered trends across weeks and months, and compared engagement by gender.
-Delivered insights on representative performance by city, including call share %, call and amount rankings, and customer coverage.
-Enabled data-driven decision-making through interactive dashboards.
+Developed a dynamic Call Centre Performance Dashboard in Microsoft Excel to streamline reporting and enhance decision-making.

+Situation: The call center lacked a unified reporting system to track KPIs such as call volume, revenue, and agent effectiveness.

+Task: Build an interactive Excel dashboard to visually summarize and analyze key performance metrics across multiple dimensions.

+Action: Utilized advanced Excel features including pivot tables, conditional formatting, charts, and slicers to display call trends, representative-wise performance, gender-based caller analysis, and revenue breakdown.
+Enabled filtering by region, time, and rep.

+Result: Delivered a user-friendly tool that improved leadership visibility into team performance, highlighted top agents (e.g., Heena Sheikh with 19% of calls), and supported data-driven decisions—reducing manual reporting time by 60%.